-A short essay to stimulate your thinking…
+A quote and a short essay to stimulate your thinking…

 “The truth is that change is inherently messy.
 It is always complicated.
 It invariably involves a massive array of sharply conflicting demands.”

 Leading during change requires courage and compassion: the courage to recognize that change, however painful, is both essential and inevitable; the compassion to recognize that the pain must be acknowledged and minimized to the extent possible.

 Far too often, management announces a significant change in purpose, policy, or procedure and expects every employee to embrace the change from day one.
 Managers fail to recognize that they and the employees will go through a grieving process which generally impedes, and can often derail successful change.
 For positive institutional change to be created, you must understand that each manager and employee experiences a transition from what has been to what will be.
 In Managing Transitions: Making the Most of Change, William Bridges defines the stages of transitions: